nowsprinting/test-helper/README.md

 `FocusGameViewAttribute` is an NUnit test attribute class to focus `GameView` or `SimulatorWindow` before run test.

-This attribute can attached to test method, test class (`TestFixture`) and test assembly.
+This attribute can attach to test method, test class (`TestFixture`), and test assembly.
 Can be used with sync Test, async Test, and UnityTest.

 Usage: